 Key Takeaways

-• Sexsomnia is a sleep disorder characterized by engaging in sexual activities during sleep.
+• Symptoms: Sexsomnia is a sleep disorder characterized by engaging in sexual activities during sleep.

-• The causes of sexsomnia are not entirely clear but may be related to other sleep disorders and external factors like stress and alcohol.
+• Causes: The causes of sexsomnia are not entirely clear but may be related to other sleep disorders and external factors like stress and alcohol use.

-• A sleep study may help to diagnose sexsomnia, or identify another sleep disorder or medical condition associated with sexsomnia.
+• Diagnosis: A sleep study may help diagnose sexsomnia or identify another sleep disorder or medical condition associated with sexsomnia.

-• Treatment for sexsomnia depends on the underlying cause, but often includes medication, improving sleep hygiene, and reducing stress or triggers.
+• Treatment: Sexsomnia treatment depends on the underlying cause but often includes taking medication, improving sleep hygiene, and reducing stress or triggers.

-It is difficult for experts to estimate how many people experience sexsomnia.
-The disorder can occur unexpectedly, and a person may not know they experience it unless another person notices the effects.
+It’s difficult for experts to estimate how many people experience sexsomnia.
+The disorder can occur unexpectedly, and a person may not know they experience it unless another person witnesses it and tells them.
 However, nearly 8% of people at a sleep center exhibited symptoms of the disorder.

 What Are the Symptoms of Sexsomnia?